Grupo de Carcinogénesis Epitelial

 • Gabriel Piedrafita

-We focus on the molecular pathophysiology of pancreatic ductal adenocarcinoma (PDAC) and bladder carcinoma taking a disease-oriented approach.
-These tumours present very distinct clinical challenges.
+We focus on the molecular pathophysiology of pancreatic ductal adenocarcinoma (PDAC) and bladder carcinoma, taking a disease-orientated approach.
+These tumours present very distinct challenges.
 We learn from patient samples, cultured cells/organoids, and genetically modified mice.
 To translate the findings, we bring this knowledge to a “population” level – leveraging on information and samples from large patient cohorts – together with Núria Malats (CNIO).

 PDAC has a dismal prognosis even when diagnosed early.
-We aim at dissecting the molecular mechanisms involved in very early steps of tumour development, harnessing the power of mouse genetic editing.
+We aim at dissecting the molecular mechanisms involved in the very early steps of tumour development.
+We harness the power of genetic mouse models to answer questions that cannot be tackled in humans.
 A main hypothesis is that cell differentiation is an early and potent tumour suppressor mechanism.
 Understanding the contribution of early molecular events is crucial to design better strategies for prevention and early tumour detection.

-Bladder cancer presents with a very wide clinical and pathological heterogeneity.
+Bladder cancer is a highly heterogeneous tumour, presenting a wide range of clinical problems.
 We aim at acquiring knowledge about the underlying biology that might be leveraged towards improved tumour subclassification, prediction of outcome, and therapy.

 Subir